 Dyslexia can co-exist with visual processing disorders.
 When that is the case, each disorder needs to be addressed separately.
 A joint statement issued by The American Academy of Pediatrics and the American Academy of Ophthalmology says that scientific evidence does not support vision therapy as a treatment for dyslexia and other learning and attention issues.
 Both vision therapy and dyslexia intervention may be necessary.
 One will not fix problems corrected by the other.

-While visual processing and eye tracking problems are not directly about reading skills, if a student has trouble with these they will cause reading difficulties and need to be separately addressed with the help of a qualified professional.
+While visual processing and eye tracking problems are not directly about reading skills, if your child has trouble with these they will cause reading difficulties and need to be separately addressed with the help of a qualified professional.
 This article on eye-tracking exercises provides additional help.

 At Wings to Soar Online Academy, we work with you to create a customized package that includes the programs that are just right for your unique situation.
 If you have curriculum that is already working for a particular learning area, we respect that and don’t want you to feel you need to enroll in more than you need with us.
 We want to come alongside you to help you fill in the gaps of what isn’t working.
 Please explore the following menu of possible online programs that we offer at Wings to Soar that we could include in your child’s Path to Success™ Personalized Learning Plan.